Florida woman speeds through checkpoint, takes selfie during traffic stop: deputies - NewsBreak

 TAMPA, Fla.
 (WFLA) — A Florida woman was arrested Sunday morning after speeding through a checkpoint, deputies said.

-The Lee County Sheriff’s Office said deputies established a checkpoint at Hickory Boulevard and Kings Kew to assist with hurricane relief efforts.Hillsborough sheriff’s office employee arrested for DUI, wrong-way driving, officials say
+The Lee County Sheriff’s Office said deputies established a checkpoint at Hickory Boulevard and Kings Kew to assist with hurricane relief efforts.Mobile mom charged in son’s death exposed him to chemicals: Court documents

 However, at around 12:30 a.m.
 Sunday, Shelby Peters, 24, sped through the checkpoint and did not stop, which the sheriff’s office said put the deputies’ lives in danger.